P-ZeN/be-out-apps/docs/MOBILE_STATUS_BAR_FIX.md

 ### Android
 - The AppBar was appearing under the phone's status bar (time, networks, etc.)
 - Content was not properly positioned relative to the status bar
+- **UPDATE**: Content was appearing under the AppBar (search input half-hidden in MapView, greeting hidden in UserDashboard)

 ### iOS
 - The AppBar correctly displayed below the status bar